paritytech/polkadot-sdk/substrate/docs/deprecation-process.md

 the nature and the importance of the change, it might make sense to coordinate the release with other developers and with the Release team.

-## Deprecated feature is removed
+## Deprecated code is removed

-The deprecated feature finally gets removed.
+The deprecated code finally gets removed.
 Don’t forget to [announce this accordingly](#announce-the-deprecation-and-removal).

 ✅ In order to not forget any of these steps, consider using this template in your deprecation issue: